Xcodebuild Destination

 The

-platform should be used when you want to run tests on a connected device.
-It supports two keys, id
+iOS platform should be used when you want to run tests on a connected device.
+It supports two keys, id and name.
+Either one of the two must be provided, but not both.1

 Use

-to target a device using it's name, id
+name to target a device using it's name, id to use its UUID.xcodebuild \

 -workspace MyApp.xcworkspace \